richcipherblade/wuc-new/_posts/2017-01-27-a-simple-guide-to-effectively-and-safely-mixing-bitcoins.md

 <p>It may seem like a waste of time now, but in the near future it may be simple for anyone- including friends, relatives, employers, and law enforcement, to track every <a href="/adam-back-confidential-transactions/">Bitcoin transaction</a> you’ve ever made and see exactly where it ended up.
 Breaking the connection between your addresses and the coins’ destination by mixing them is certainly a precaution that all DNM users should take.</p>

 <p>In this guide we attempt to provide the simplest possible step-by-step instructions to help users unfamiliar with the process of Bitcoin tumbling do so effectively.
+We will outline two different options.

+<p><h2>Using Mimble Wimble Coin</h2>
+<p>One option is to use a privacy coin like <a href="https://www.mwc.mw/">Mimble Wimble Coin</a>.
+This could be easier and involve less risk than the other option.
+<p>1.
+Acquire MWC with BTC.
+One exchange is <a href="https://geni.us/hotbit">Hotbit</a>.
+Be sure to use TOR and a non-traceable email address like <a href="https://protonmail.com/">Protonmail</a>.
+<p>2.
+Mix the MWC.
+You can create multiple 'Accounts'.
+In the QT wallet click in the upper right to do so.
+<p>3.
+Acquire BTC with MWC.
+Be sure to use TOR and a different non-traceable email address for a different account from when you acquired the MWC.
+<p><h2>Using a .onion mixer</h2>
-This guide assumes the reader already has a basic understand of how to send Bitcoins and how to use .onion sites.</p>
+<p>This guide assumes the reader already has a basic understand of how to send Bitcoins and how to use .onion sites.</p>

 <p>To mix your coins using this method, you will need:</p>